 Although they were initially designed for reading and entertainment, tablets have improved on the productivity front.
 There are plenty of office apps that let you create documents, spreadsheets and presentations.

-Chromebooks and tablets both tend to last a long time on a charge, but the best slates offer better endurance.
-The average slate runs about 7 hours and 38 minutes on a charge, according to our LAPTOP Battery Test (continuous Web browsing over Wi-Fi).
-However, some models last considerably longer.
-For example, the iPad Air lasted nearly 12 hours on our test, and the Nexus 7 lasted 8.5 hours.
+Chromebooks and tablets both tend to last a long time on a charge, but the best Chromebooks offer better endurance.
+According to our Laptop Mag Battery Test (continuous Web browsing over Wi-Fi), our top six Chromebooks last an average of more than 10.5 hours.

-WINNER: Tablets.
-In general, tablets last longer on a charge.
+Winner: Chromebooks.
+In general, the better Chromebooks last longer on a charge.

 Both tablets and Chromebooks cost less than the average laptop, but Chromebooks are getting significantly cheaper than the high-quality tablets on the market.
-For instance, the Acer C720 is available for $199 via Amazon and Best Buy.
-The sleek, long-lasting Samsung Series 3 now costs just $249 on Newegg and other channels, while HP's Chromebook 14 gives you a larger screen (14 inches, compared with 12 inches or less on other Chromebooks) for $259 on Newegg.
+For instance, the Lenovo 100S Chromebook is available for $179, and the Core i3-powered Dell Chromebook 11 now costs just $269.

 Ultimately, your decision between a Chromebook and a tablet should be based on how you're going to use your new device.
 If you're looking for a cheap laptop alternative and want a built-in keyboard, a Chromebook is a safe bet.
-Overall, though, tablets win this face-off, taking five rounds out of nine, and tying in one more.
-Chromebooks won three rounds outright (Keyboard and Typing, Pointing Devices, and Value), and tied in one (Productivity).
+Overall, though, tablets win this face-off with a score of 5 to 4 (tying in one round).
+Chromebooks won 3 rounds outright (Keyboard, Productivity and Battery Life).

 If you're going to use your new device primarily for going online, a Chromebook might be a better bet than a big-screen tablet, if you want to save cash.
 For our money, however, a tablet is the better investment.